Creating a cat-friendly home

 Cats also enjoy exploring and seeking out new sights, smells, sounds, textures and tastes.
 You can help to stimulate your cat’s senses in this way by providing the following (for outdoor examples see our advice on how to make your garden or outside space cat-friendly and enriching for your cat).

 Examples of indoor things to stimulate your cat’s senses

 - A large cardboard box with leaves, food or natural feathers scattered inside.

 - A large cat tunnel again with leaves, food, or feathers scattered in it.

 - A range of suitable indoor plants, especially catnip and cat grass.
 These can be easily grown in small pots and placed around the house for your cat to sniff and chew on.

 - Please see guidance on poisonous plants to avoid.

 - A range of different materials and textures to scratch on e.g. sisal posts (see photo above), corrugated cardboard scratching blocks, logs or tree stumps – these can be sprinkled with herbs such as catnip or valerian to make them extra appealing.

-- As well as using puzzle feeders, you could also try ‘scatter feeding’ with your cat by placing small amounts of her dry kibble in different places around the house for her to search for (but make sure she first feels settled and comfortable in your home before doing this).
+- As well as using puzzle feeders, you could also try ‘scatter feeding’ with your cat by placing small amounts of their dry kibble in different places around the house for their to search for (but make sure they first feels settled and comfortable in your home before doing this).